Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Background

+For an open path, the terminal linear contribution can be left as a separate local term or absorbed by introducing an auxiliary terminal state.

-We can see that this problem can be expressed as a Quadratic Unconstrained Discrete Optimization (QUDO) problem with nearest neighbor interactions in a one-dimensional chain with the additional constraint of non-repetition.
+This problem can be expressed as a Tensor Quadratic Unconstrained Discrete Optimization (T-QUDO) problem with nearest-neighbor interactions in a one-dimensional chain with the additional constraint of non-repetition.
+In the continuous case, the cost function can be expressed as